Here’s a delicious way to use some of that extra sourdough starter you may have from maintaining your culture (sometimes called discard).

 - Chill dough at least 2 hours.
 Store divided dough in a tightly sealed bag until you are ready to use it (up to 1 week in refrigerator or several months in freezer.)

 - Flour workbench or surface, and roll out the divided, chilled dough into a 14" (35cm) circle.
 It will be thin, about ⅛" to ¼".
-It doesn't have to be a perfect circle--that's what's great about galettes!
+It doesn't have to be a perfect circle, just round-ish

-- Carefully transfer the dough onto a rolling pin, and then to a sheet of parchment paper.
+- Carefully transfer the dough onto a rolling pin, and then into pan on parchment paper.

 - In the middle 25 cm/10 inches (leave outer 2-4 inches plain), sprinkle brown sugar lightly.